willy4opera/Service-Path/README.md

 #            ABOUT THIS PROJECT

-This project was influenced by a need to have a bring together artisans and professional who are dedicated and committed to their craft.
-With a touch of a social networking, the service path Application will bring artisans closer to high paying client whose major gaol or pross who can do the job just exactly the way they want it.
+This project was influenced by a need to bring together artisans and professional who are dedicated and committed to their craft.
+With a touch of a social networking, the service path Application will bring artisans closer to high paying client whose major gaol is access to pross who can do the job just exactly the way they want it and also on time.

+API such as location tracking: We will use GPS location tracking to constantly update the location of registered users and map them to the the closest artisans near them based on the service the require.

 ## Setup & Installation